savethebeesandseeds/dofus_archi_pilot/README.md

 # Dofus Archi Pilot
-This is a bot for the game Dofus, it helps in the guigantic task of capturing all the Archimonsters.
+This is a bot for the game Dofus, it helps in the gigantic task of capturing all the Archimonsters.

 Enjoy playing and don't be a Snitch.